 Using the machine or your hands, rub the compound deep into the paint surface.
 You want to move in an up and down then left to right pattern.

 Always defer to experts if you don’t feel comfortable – as this can cause more paint damage if not done correctly.
 Contact a detailer to see if they can help.

 How to Prevent Water Spots

 If you’ve read this article and are thinking, “damn, that’s a ton of work”, then you’ll likely follow that thought up with “so – how do I prevent water spots”?

 The answer is simple.
 There are four general ways of reducing the potential of water spots:

-- Third, avoid sprinklers or driving through puddles.
-While this is very hard to do, it’s possible to reduce it by being aware where you park and drive.
+Third, avoid sprinklers or driving through puddles.
+While this is very hard to do, it’s possible to reduce it by being aware of where you park and drive.